gustavo-nt/disneyplus-clone/README.md

 ### ⚖ Direitos

-Todos direitos são reservados a Disney.
+Todos direitos são reservados a Disney e ao The Movie Database..

 ### 📝 Licença